cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 To achieve this vision and type of network, the ecosystem relies on an **open source toolkit**, including the [Inter-Blockchain Communication (IBC)](https://ibcprotocol.org/) protocol, its implementation in the [Cosmos SDK](https://v1.cosmos.network/sdk), and [Tendermint](https://tendermint.com/) as the base layer with state finality.
 The toolkit, a set of modular, adaptable, and interchangeable tools, helps not only to quickly spin up a blockchain, but also facilitates the customization of secure and scalable chains.

-As a brief introduction to this terminolody, Cosmos is a network of interoperable application blockchainss.
-Cosmos application blockchains are built with the Cosmos SDK which enables developers to quickly create a unique blockchain for their specific use-case.
-The Cosmos SDK includes the prerequisites that enable created blockchains to participate in inter-chain communications, throughout the Cosmos, using the Inter-Blockchain protocol (IBC), Cosmos application blockchains built with the Cosmos SDK use Tendermint consensus.
+As a brief introduction to this terminolody, Cosmos is a network of interoperable application blockchains.
+Cosmos application blockchains are built with the Cosmos SDK, which enables developers to quickly create a unique blockchain for their specific use-case.
+The Cosmos SDK includes the pre-requisites that enable created blockchains to participate in inter-chain communications using the Inter-Blockchain Communication protocol (IBC).
+Cosmos application blockchains built with the Cosmos SDK use the Tendermint consensus.
 Each of these topics is unfolded in more detail in the sections that follow.

 Let's now look at the problems Cosmos solves.